 The fuel cell stack is sized to generate the designed power output.
 PEM fuel cells show some losses of efficiency and power density with the scale up when the number of cells and their areas increase in a stack.
+The performance of the PEM fuel cells have been studied with different channel geometrical configuration.
+Manso et al. [40] reviewed the most important results conducted in recent years related to the influence of the different geometric parameters of the flow channels on the overall performance of a PEM fuel cell.
+Throughout this review they conclude that the geometric parameters of the flow fields can have great influence on the overall PEM fuel cell behavior.
+Hasan and Sung [41] employed CFD analysis to investigate the performance of proton exchange membrane fuel cells with different channel geometries and rib width at high operating current densities.
+Simulations of the three different channel cross-sections using the same boundary conditions showed that among the cell geometrical parameters, the rib width is one of the most influential in terms of its impact on cell performance.
+The cell performance deteriorated dramatically with decreasing rib width, even when higher reactants flow rates and inlet velocities were used.
+However, there is no study on the effect of channel geometrical configuration on the pressure distribution inside the cell.
 As fuel cell manufacturing scales up, the relationship between fuel cell performance and design, manufacturing, and assembly processes must be well understood.
 Assembly pressure plays a significant role in determining fuel cell performance [36, 37].
 During the assembly of a PEM fuel cell stack, GDL, bipolar plate, and membrane are clamped together using mechanical devices.
 A proper level of clamping pressure is needed to provide adequate gas sealing, as well as to reduce contact resistances at component interfaces.
 However, too high a pressure may over-compress the membrane and GDL, crushing their porous structures and cracking the bipolar plate.
-In addition, the electrical contact resistance, which constitutes a significant part of the ohmic resistance in a cell, especially when stainless steel, titanium or molded graphite is chosen as the bipolar plate material, can be significantly altered by clamping pressure and operating conditions [40, 41].
+In addition, the electrical contact resistance, which constitutes a significant part of the ohmic resistance in a cell, especially when stainless steel, titanium or molded graphite is chosen as the bipolar plate material, can be significantly altered by clamping pressure and operating conditions [42, 43].
 Assembly pressure makes the part of GDL under the land area be compressed and the part under channel area be protruded into channel cavity.
 This inhomogeneous compression causes unevenness of the material properties of GDL.
-The inhomogeneous deformation of

-GDL as well as significant change of material properties influences fuel cell performance and durability dramatically [42].
+The inhomogeneous deformation of GDL as well as significant change of material properties influences fuel cell performance and durability dramatically [44].

 PEM fuel cell stack assembly process, including clamping pressure, material properties of each component, design (component thickness and cell active area), and number of cells in the stack are important factors influencing the performance and durability of the PEM fuel cell stack.
 Furthermore, when temperature and relative humidity increase during operation, the membrane absorbs water and swells.
 Since the relative position between the top and bottom end plates is fixed, the polymer membrane is spatially confined.
-Thus the GDL will be further compressed under the land and the intrusion into channel becomes more significant [43, 44].
+Thus the GDL will be further compressed under the land and the intrusion into channel becomes more significant [45, 46].
 Assembly pressure, contact resistance, membrane swelling and operating conditions, etc., combine to yield an optimum assembly pressure.